Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 Additional Tips for Preventing Dehydration When Taking Creatine

-Whether you take creatine in a powder or capsule form, stay mindful of risks and signs of dehydration, such as excessive sweating and/or thirst, frequent urination, headaches, nausea, or dizziness.
+Whether you take creatine in a powder or capsule form, remember the risks and signs of dehydration, such as excessive sweating and/or thirst, frequent urination, headaches, nausea, or dizziness.
 Promptly discuss concerns with your healthcare provider.

 Here are a few tips to prevent dehydration when taking creatine:

 - Set reminders to drink water throughout the day.
-In general, it’s a good idea to consume water regularly throughout the day and especially before, during, and after intense exercise.
-You can set reminders or alarms on your smartphone or invest in a Smart Water Bottle that will monitor your water intake and prompt you to drink as needed.
+In general, it’s a good idea to consume water regularly throughout the day especially before, during, and after intense exercise.
+You can set reminders or alarms on your smartphone or invest in a Smart Water Bottle to monitor your water intake and prompt you to drink as needed.

 - Add electrolytes to your water.
 Electrolytes are dissolved salts (like potassium) that help to draw water into your bloodstream rather than just passing through your digestive system.
 I like electrolyte tablets like LMNT.